unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-trust-certificate-organization.md

 > Replace `my-saas-platform-101` by the @unikname of type organization you want to disclose.
 You need to change it at both places.
 For more informations about the Disclose command, see the [uns.network documentation](https://docs.uns.network/uns-use-the-network/cli.html#unik-disclose).

 ## Step 4.
+Prove the ownership of your website

-Prove the ownership of your website and link it to the @unikname of your Organization
+At this step you're going to prove the ownership of your website and to link it to the @unikname of your Organization.

 Unikname of type Organization must be linked with your web domain name in order to be used with <brand name="UNC"/> on your website.
 In concrete terms, this consists of generating a `Verification Key` from your @unikname and to publish it to your website.